smopen/sigcpp/_posts/2020-06-20-what-the-actual-const.md

 Study [this program](https://godbolt.org/z/8_KTcd) prepared to illustrate the declaration forms of non-array pointer parameters.

+{% include start-aside.html kind="info" %}

-**Advice:** Strive to use references instead of pointers for both variables and parameters.
+For both variables and parameters, strive to use references instead of pointers.

+{% include end-aside.html %}

 {% include bookmark.html id="2" %}